Co-op Marketing Programs: Do They Still Work?

 Co-op marketing is indeed still powerful and effective.

 Despite some of the major issues associated with today’s marketing systems, co-op and MDF programs aren’t going anywhere.
-But if you plan to set aside a portion of your budget to put toward this kind of marketing, as was popular and profitable the last few decades, you should do so with an approach that is going to make sense for you - one that is relevant to today's buyer and retailer.
+But if you plan to set aside a portion of your design/build company’s budget toward this kind of marketing, as was popular and profitable over the past few decades, you should do so with an approach that is going to make sense for you — one that is relevant to today's buyer and retailer.
 You want marketing strategists who know what works and what doesn’t, won’t make you wait ages for ad approval, and incorporate digital tactics into their co-op program.
-Otherwise, you’ll constantly be questioning whether your purposeful budgeting is being used wisely, if it’s actually an investment or an expense.
+Otherwise, you’ll constantly be questioning whether your purposeful budgeting is being used wisely —whether it’s actually an investment or an expense.